itsmeted/RPGTest/README.md

 Every action has a duration.
 A duration of 0 for an action means it triggers immediately and then the speed delay is triggered to wait until another action is triggered.

+Only 100 actions are shown in the actions list in the game due to slowdown when the list gets too large... ideally this would be a recycle list instead.